-- (a) Where practicable the Permit Holder shall avoid clearing riparian vegetation; and - (b) Where a watercourse is to be impacted by clearing, the Permit Holder shall maintain the existing surface flow by use of culverts.
+- (a) Where practicable the Permit Holder shall avoid clearing riparian vegetation; and - (b) Where a watercourse is to be impacted by clearing, the Permit Holder shall maintain the existing surface flow.

-10. Retain vegetative material and topsoil, revegetation and rehabilitation
+10. Retain and spread vegetative material and topsoil

 The Permit Holder shall: